shiwano/errdef/README.md

 ### Joining Errors

 You can join multiple errors into one using `errdef.Join` or the `Join` method on a `Definition`.
-This is useful for aggregating errors from multiple operations.

 ```go
 var (